 DETROIT – As of June 3, 2021, more than 59% of Michigan adults have received at least one COVID-19 vaccine dose.

-City officials said there was going to be a massive effort to get more people vaccinated, even going directly into neighborhoods with a mobile vaccine vehicle to raise the vaccination rate and to help quell anxiety over the shot.
+The mobile vaccine vehicle aims to raise the vaccination rate and to help quell anxiety over the shot.

-From 4 p.m. to 6:30 p.m., Friday, the Local 4 phone bank will be open with members of the Detroit Department of Health standing by to answer your questions, one-on-one.
+Starting at 4 p.m., Friday, the Local 4 phone bank will be open with members of the Detroit Department of Health standing by to answer your questions, one-on-one.

 You can call in at 313-634-WDIV (9348).